 What does being a woman mean to you?

 I think that women have a very unique approach to things – not that it’s always right.
 Being a woman means that in business, I can apply the sort of nurturing and warm side of a business that often gets overlooked in a very male-dominated industry.
 Women generally tend to be more compassionate and less ruthless.
 We can be great entrepreneurs, but we can also be a lot more compassionate, caring and considerate than traditional male environmental or role models.

 We’re able to bring a different dimension to the welfare of the greater economy around us.
 This is a generalisation, but men tend to be more profit driven and that is the end goal, whereas women are able to see more clearly the effect of what they’re doing on their customers, suppliers, employees, the local community around them, the local charities, etc. They’re able to take a much more holistic approach which tends to be more unique to women.

 What does International Women’s Day mean to you?

-In the UK we are so unbelievably privileged, it blows my mind continuously when I hear people complain in the UK because we are so lucky.
-Yes, there’s a certain amount of discrimination not just for male and female, all sorts of discrimination.
-When you look at some places in the rest of the world, the other week I was watching kids that are 12 years old and female working in factories in Bangladesh, working 8 in the morning to 8 at night 6 days a week.
-Then on Sundays being allowed to finish at 4.
+We are so unbelievably privileged in the UK.
+My mind is continuously blown when I hear people in the UK complain because we are so lucky.
+Yes, there’s a certain amount of discrimination – and not just for male and female – all sorts.
+The other week I was astounded to hear about 12 year old girls working in factories in Bangladesh from 8am to 8pm, 6 days a week, then being allowed to finish at 4pm on Sundays.
 12 years old!
-In other parts of the world, there are so many restrictions on women, where they’re not allowed to go out without a male blood relative, well what happens if they don’t have one alive?
-Does that mean they are not allowed out?
-We are so unbelievably privileged.
-International Women’s Day to me means to help voice and raise awareness of the discrimination that is happening around the world.
+In other parts of the world, there are so many restrictions on women – some where they’re not allowed to go out without a male blood relative.
+What happens if they haven’t got a living male relative?
+Does that mean they aren’t allowed out?
+When you look at some places in the rest of the world, we are so unbelievably privileged.
+International Women’s Day, to me, means to help voice and raise awareness of the discrimination happening around the world.